sfiruch/SATInterface/SATInterface/readme.txt

 ﻿// SATInterface is a library to formulate SAT problems in .NET
 // - https://github.com/deiruch/SATInterface
 //
+// By default the bundeled excellent CaDiCaL solver is used as backend, but any solver
+// that supports DIMACS can be used (e.g. CryptoMiniSat, Lingeling, Clasp, RISS, MiniSAT, ...).
+// CaDiCaL is MIT-licensed and available from https://github.com/arminbiere/cadical
 //
-// By default the bundeled excellent CryptoMiniSAT solver is used as backend, but any solver
-// that supports DIMACS can be used (e.g. Lingeling, Clasp, RISS, MiniSAT, ...).
-CryptoMiniSAT
-// is MIT licensed and available from https://github.com/msoos/cryptominisat
 //
-//
 // Here's a usage example: Sudoku

 var m = new Model();
 var v = m.AddVars(9, 9, 9);

+//fix the first number to 1
+v[0, 0, 0] = true;

+//here's alternative way to set the second number m.AddConstr(v[1, 0, 1]);

 //assign one number to each cell for (var y = 0; y < 9; y++)